VDB

 matched: boolean,

-risk: "high" | "medium" | "low" | "unknown",
+risk: "not_found" | "high" | "medium" | "low" | "unknown",

-flags: string[], // e.g. ["slop:high","kev"]
+flags: string[], // e.g. ["slop:high","kev",

 reason: string,